Challenge: Improving operational healthcare

-A recent study by the NHS Alliance and the Primary Care Foundation estimated 27% of GP appointments could be avoided by using better technology and coordination between GPs and services.
+A study by the NHS Alliance and the Primary Care Foundation estimated 27% of GP appointments could be avoided by using better technology and coordination between GPs and services.
 Patients suffering from social exclusion, debt anxiety or poor diet are often responsible for repeat appointments using valuable GP time.
 These underlying problems could be handled through support services, allowing overstretched GPs to focus on other patients.

-In partnership with Adur & Worthing Councils and West Sussex County Council, the CCG set up a new scheme, called Going Local, to get people out of doctor’s surgeries and refer them to non-medical services.
+In partnership with Adur & Worthing Councils and West Sussex County Council, the CCG set up a new scheme, Going Local, to get people out of doctor’s surgeries by referring them to non-medical services.
 To be effective, this ‘social prescribing’ approach would also require a solid tech platform.

-Evaluation of the impact of Going Local continues, but encouraging early results have led the CCG to extend the pilot to a two-year scheme.
+Encouraging early results led the CCG to extend the pilot to a two-year scheme.
 It’s also setting up a steering group for the schemes and is working on plans to start a service user group.
 Beyond this, there’s also huge potential to extend the Low-code solution to deliver even more value.

 “The scheme is reducing the demand on GP practices and provides holistic help to patients, rather than pigeonholing them with a single health issue.”

 Extending the use of Low-code

 The Digital Team are rolling out several different projects within their transformation strategy.
 The first successes involve the Waste Services Team, improving tenant experience and centralising the asset management systems.
 The new systems addressed the specific issues as well as improving the user experience for residents and staff in the area.
 The projects were able to be implemented quickly and generated very positive feedback.

 1. Agile development for waste services